AmanKumarPoddar/CODSOFT2/README.md

+#CODSOFT2
+Task2

-# Zomato Landing Page 10622
+# Tomato Landing Page

 This is a basic web development project built with HTML and CSS.

-This is New Setup Branch